 - Senior status (90+ credit hours accumulated) in undergraduate CSD program

-- Achieve a cumulative GPA of 3.5 or higher across all coursework completed at the college/university level
+- Achieve a minimum cumulative GPA of 3.5 across all coursework completed at the college/university level

-- Achieve a GPA in the major of 3.6 or higher by the end of the junior year with all A and B grades in CSD courses
+- Achieve a minimum GPA in the major of 3.6 by the end of the junior year with all A and B grades in CSD courses

 - During the final undergraduate year, students must continue to meet the overall and CSD GPA and grade requirements and complete CSDI 310: Clinical Methods and CSDI 355: Clinical Practicum